remoteflags/remoteflags-nodejs-client/docs/PublicApi.md

 let ownerId = "ownerId_example"; // String | OwnerID to fetch usage for
 let flagId = "flagId_example"; // String | FlagId to fetch usage for
 let opts = {
-  'year': 56, // Number | Year to get usage from.
-If skipped, will get all usage.
+  'from': '2022-03-01T15:01:01Z', // String | Get usage data starting from this timestamp.
+If skipped, will default to 30 days ago.
-  'month': 56 // Number | Month to get usage from.
-If skipped, will get yearly usage.
+  'to': '2022-03-15T15:01:01Z' // String | Get usage data ending on this timestamp.
+If skipped, will default to current date.
 };
 apiInstance.getFlagUsage(ownerId, flagId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);